I learnt my first 儿歌 over a

 Do we really have the right to judge these photographers for the choices they make in these situations where they have but a moment to do the best they can?

 I don’t think so.
-We were not present in that moment so we should not criticise so harshly the actions of someone who was trying to do good; potentially breaking a human as punishment for how they did not manage to fix another.
+We were not present in that moment to fully comprehend the pressure and struggle of the photographer so we should not criticise their actions so harshly when the intention was to to do good; otherwise, we are potentially breaking a human as punishment for how they did not manage to fix another.

 Photojournalists are the microphones for these voices to the world.
 They force us to not only look but see and take action.